redgoose/daikin-one/README.md

 ## Limitations

-* When using a Daikin FIT heat pump, the thermostat only registers the unit as running when in high demand mode.
-When it is running on low, the thermostat registers the unit as off.
+* When using a variable speed heat pump, the thermostat only registers the unit as running when in high demand mode.
+When it is running on low, the thermostat registers the unit as idle.
 As a result, reports don't provide a full picture of run time.
 Tested with heat pump model DZ6VSA3010A, may or may not apply to other units.

 ## License